terchris/nerdmeet/nerdnet/2commands.md

 ### 7.2 Create the Azure Functions

-The Azure Functions will be used to test the APIM.
-The Azure functions will be placed in the subnet api-appgw-sn01-eus and they cannot be accessed from the internet.
+( not possible in the cheapest version The Azure Functions will be used to test the APIM.
+The Azure functions will be placed in the subnet api-backend-sn01-eus and they cannot be accessed from the internet.)

-The test function will be named: func-api-testfunction-int001-eus-01

-It will use the storage account named: stapitestfnint001eus01

-The function runtime is node as it will be implemented in javascript.
+The test function will be named: func-api-testfunction-int001-eus-01 It will use the storage account named: stapitestfnint001eus01 The function runtime is node as it will be implemented in javascript.
 To save costs it is created as a consumption plan.
 It means that it cannot be isolated to a specific subnet.
 Se more below about securing the function.

 ```bash